 - 1. Refer to your system documentation, if needed, and boot the server with the installation CD or DVD. - 2.
-At the installation message, perform one of the following actions: - Press F5 for SuSE Linux Enterprise Server 10. - Press F6 for SuSE Linux Enterprise Server 11. - 3.
+At the installation message, perform one of the following actions: - Press F5 for SUSE Linux Enterprise Server 10. - Press F6 for SUSE Linux Enterprise Server 11. - Press F6 for SUSE Linux Enterprise Server 12. - 3.
 Continue the installation procedure and, when prompted, insert the driver diskette.